bradentam/Customer-Churn-Prediction/README.md

 | Airflow | <EXTERNAL_IP>:8081 |
 | MLflow  | <EXTERNAL_IP>:5000 |
 | Grafana | <EXTERNAL_IP>:3000 |

-- the external IP address can be found by using the following command
+The external IP address can be found by using the following command:
 ```shell
 gcloud compute instances list
 ```